C2DH/ranketwo/_assignments/archival-digital-turn/04-clinton-email-thatcher.en.md

 <!-- section-contents -->

 - Apply source criticism to both sources, if necessary conduct additional web research
-- Complete the table in your temaplate about the differences and similarities between the the messages of Hillary Clinton and those of Margaret Thatcher.
+- Complete the table in your template about the differences and similarities between the the messages of Hillary Clinton and those of Margaret Thatcher.

 <!-- section -->
 ### 4.b Comparing emails to letters: the preservation of a source and its digital representation online